sanjayAdhikari/palm-call/description.readme.md

 3. Fill all the package detail like commodity type, number of box, and for each boxes: size, weight, volumetric weight. (we will show the updated estimated Freight charge since we already have rate list from all the vendor, but it is still estimated because we haven't verified the package from our end yet!).
-User will also be able to choose pickup facility to either choose self drop off or Hyre drop off to drop the goods to cargo company (we will show the price)
+User will also be able to choose pickup facility to either choose self drop off or Palmmind drop off to drop the goods to cargo company (we will show the price)
 4. Submit KYC (only for the first order, any service) will take this as a shipper detail, user can change pickup location on every order